dariga05/assignment-2/README.md

 # Project: Selenium Automation Tasks

 This repository contains multiple automation tasks using **Selenium** WebDriver.
 Below are the tasks with descriptions, code, and video demonstrations for each one.
+(There is a video under each task, please open it in another tab)

 ## Task 1: YouTube Search Automation